 In my podcast, The Big Unlock, I have had the opportunity to feature several senior executives responsible for innovation programs in their health systems.
 My conversations have provided insights into how leading health systems are balancing their immediate priorities with investments for a digital future in a value-based care era.

-Karen Murphy, EVP and Chief Innovation Officer at Geisinger Health System, defines innovation as a fundamentally different approach to solving a problem that has quantifiable outcomes.
+Karen Murphy, EVP and Chief Innovation Officer at Geisinger Health System, defines digital health innovation as a fundamentally different approach to solving a problem that has quantifiable outcomes.
 Geisinger’s Fresh Food Farmacy initiative uses population health analytics to identify type 2 diabetics with multiple chronic conditions and food insecurity for targeted interventions that deliver positive outcomes beyond what can be achieved through medication alone.

 Many health systems have long had internal functions to enable medical innovations.
 Digital health innovation is relatively new, and leading health systems are developing their innovation models to encourage internal innovation and also tap into external innovation.
 An example is a three-step approach adopted by Aaron Martin, Chief Digital Officer at Providence Health.
 Whenever there is a need for a new capability, the innovation group at Providence looks at internal innovation for available solutions that can be leveraged, after which they proceed to scan the digital health marketplace for ready-to-deploy solutions.
 If neither approach yields results, they look at building the solution internally.
 Depending on its success, the solution is commercialized as a spin-off, as was the case with Xealth, a digital health platform developed in-house at Providence Health that has gone on to become an independent company.

-Other healthcare enterprises are adopting innovation models that monetize data and clinical expertise to help promising digital health companies validate their solutions and potentially deploying them within the enterprise. (read my blog The new innovation model: monetizing healthcare data).
+Other healthcare enterprises are adopting digital health innovation models that monetize data and clinical expertise to help promising digital health companies validate their solutions and potentially deploying them within the enterprise. (read my blog The new innovation model: monetizing healthcare data).

 The innovation ecosystem’s challenge: scale and sustainable revenues